jkaberg/byd-hass/README.md

 Requirements:
 - [Diplus app](http://lanye.pw/di/) running and reachable on `localhost:8988`
 - [Termux](https://termux.com/) plus the [Termux:Boot](https://github.com/termux/termux-boot) add-on so the program can start automatically
+- [ABRP Android app](https://play.google.com/store/apps/details?id=com.iternio.abrpapp) running in the background (only required if you enable ABRP telemetry or leave `-require-abrp-app` at its default `true`)
 - [Termux:API](https://github.com/termux/termux-api) (for location)
-- An MQTT broker – normally the one already used by Home Assistant
+- An MQTT broker – normally the one already used by Home Assistant (tip: if you're gonna use this while traveling, consider [MQTT over Websocket](https://cedalo.com/blog/enabling-websockets-over-mqtt-with-mosquitto/))

 ---